-- The Instructor will: - 1. present the fundamental principles of basic plasma and plasma behavior by pointing out specific plasma properties useful in technological applications. - 2.
+- 1. present the fundamental principles of basic plasma and plasma behavior by pointing out specific plasma properties useful in technological applications. - 2.
 Also, provide an overview of fusion plasma science and its consequences in the 21st century for the benefit of mankind.

-- The students are expected to have the ability to: - 1.
-Understand the important scientific and technical terms of plasma. - 2.
+- 1. Understand the important scientific and technical terms of plasma. - 2.
 Use mathematical knowledge in the solution of plasma physics problems. - 3.
 Recognize the importance of plasma based controlled thermonuclear fusion.